junsangyooo/junsangyooo/README.md

 ### Junsang Yoo :point_down:

-**`Quick Learner (Developer/Data Scientist/Product Manager/Student)`**
-I'm Junsang, a third-year student at the University of Waterloo enrolled to major in Statistics and minor in Computing.
-I am obsessed with learning new technologies and honing my existing abilities.
-All coding projects are built from the ground up, from planning and designing all the way to solving problems with code.<br />
+**`Vibecoder (AI-Native Product Builder/Operator/Student)`** I'm Junsang, a third-year student at the University of Waterloo enrolled to major in Statistics and minor in Computing.
+I work with AI to take products from idea to ship, end to end.
+I can write code myself, but I've deliberately set that down for leverage — I direct AI tools like Claude Code to do the building while I own the spec, structure, and product decisions.
+What I care about most is how work itself is being rewired around AI: pulling spec, code, infra, and ops into a single context, automating the repetitive parts, and shrinking the gap between idea and outcome.<br />
 You can check out my profile at "[LinkedIn](https://www.linkedin.com/in/junsang-yoo-305288227/?locale=en_US)" and reach out to me at :email:[Junsang Yoo](mailto:jun.yoo@uwaterloo.ca).

 ### :white_check_mark:Languages and Tools